-Here’s what the Infile Massachusetts Registered Agent service provides for your MA LLC:
+Here’s what the Incfile Massachusetts Registered Agent service provides for your MA LLC:

-An always-available Massachusetts Resident Agent who can receive correspondence, documents and legal proceedings on your LLC’s behalf
+- An always-available Massachusetts Registered Agent who can receive correspondence, documents and legal proceedings on your LLC’s behalf

 You can appoint a Registered Agent when you first incorporate your Massachusetts LLC or at any point after that.
 Here’s how to go about it.